The three-day Overgaard Photo Seminar & Advanced Workshop in New York is limited to 10 participants.

 "Just a short note to say how much I enjoyed your seminar this past weekend.

-You were able to clear up most of my photography questions and give me a
+You were able to clear up most of my photography questions and give me a great deal of other things to think about in image capture and techniques.

-Confidence in color was the real treat of the weekend
+Confidence in color was the real treat of the weekend".

 "Thanks again for a fantastic workshop – it was a highlight of my summer".